Iowa caucuses kick off US Democratic primary contest | DW | 04.02.2020

 In recent years, the winner in Iowa has also ended up becoming the Democratic nominee.

-The Republican Party is also holding caucuses in the Midwest state, but Trump has no serious competition.
+The Republican Party is also holding caucuses in the Midwest state, but Trump had no serious competition and the incumbent president was later confirmed as the party's winner.

 What is the timing of the caucuses?